-Please allow two working days to process a repeat prescription request.
+Please allow please allow 3 working days for repeat prescriptions, although we do attempt and get these issued within 2 working days.
 Some repeat prescriptions may require blood tests, weight or Blood Pressure monitoring, etc before your repeat prescription can be provided.
 Your GP or our admin team will normally advise you if tests or monitoring is required before repeating can be provided.
 Please allow additional time for these tests before your repeat prescription will be provided.

 Do NOT wait until your medication has run out before ordering further supplies and allow plenty of time for the practice and your pharmacy to process your prescriptions.

 We encourage our patients to nominate their preferred or most convenient local pharmacy for electronic repeat prescriptions.
 Once ordered your repeat prescription is directed to your nominated preferred pharmacy electronically.
 You collect your medication direct from the pharmacy or you can arrange with the pharmacy to have your medication delivered.

 Extra medication to cover holidays

 If you are going aboard for travel or work commitments for more than three months please be aware that we are only able to prescribe medication up to three month, after this you will need to register with a doctor in the country that you are visiting or buy the medication for a pharmacist.

 Ordering Prescriptions Online